 My favorite things about the Parachute mattress

 I really like the Parachute mattress for stomach sleepers and back sleepers.
 Its zoned support system will provide these sleepers with support where they need it at the hip and lumbar region, and gentle pressure relief at the shoulders and feet.
 It’s also quite bouncy, making it a nice option for stomach and back combination sleepers, who will be able to switch positions with ease.
 It also has great edge support, which is a nice feature for heavier sleepers who will want to take full advantage of the mattress.
-Finally, I think eco-minded shoppers will like this mattress’s organic and natural materials.
+Finally, I think eco-friendly mattress shoppers will like this mattress’s organic and natural materials.

 My complaints about the Parachute mattress